saytosid/segnet_docker_cs671/README.md

 ## Based on
     SegNet: A Deep Convolutional Encoder-Decoder Architecture for Robust Semantic Pixel-Wise Labelling For more details on the project please refer to the [Segnet website](http://mi.eng.cam.ac.uk/projects/segnet/ )
+The docker image is based on [aospan's docker-segnet image](https://hub.docker.com/r/aospan/docker-segnet/)